cunum/near-validator-setup-hetzner/README.md

-# Step-by-step guide on how to mount a NER node validator on Hetzner cloud
+# Step-by-step guide on how to mount a NEAR node validator on Hetzner cloud

 This guide will help you to setup a running NEAR validator node for shardnet on Hetzner Cloud